abcd567a/mm2/README.md

 =======================
 PLEASE DO FOLLOWING:

-(1) In your browser, go to web interface at http://ip-of-pi:8787
+(1) If installed on RPi, in your browser, go to web interface at http://ip-of-pi:8787.
+(2) If installed on Ubuntu20, in browser of Ubuntu go to web interface at http://localhost:8787 or http://127.0.0.1:8787

-(2) Open file mm2.sh for editing by following command:
+(3) Open file mm2.sh for editing by following command:

 sudo nano /usr/share/mm2/mm2.conf